Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

 ## General upgrade scenario

-This process aims to allow upgrade in production environments without missing any messages and minimal downtime.
+This process aims to allow upgrade without message loss and minimal downtime.
 If a scaled-out endpoint only receives commands and does not subscribe to messages consider following the [Simple upgrade scenario](#simple-upgrade-scenario) instead.

 * Upgrade all endpoints that interact with the distributor to Version 6 first.
 At this stage, do not upgrade the workers to Version 6.
   * upgrade all endpoints that send command messages to the Distributor endpoint to be distributed,